 For a brief period, Luxembourg was independent (19th and 20th century) only to be occupied by Germany in the Second World War and annexed as part of the German Third Reich.
 Luxembourg was a neutral country and with Germany’s defeat, Luxembourg was liberated in 1944.

 Luxembourg is named after the historic 10th-century castle, called the Lucilinburhuc.
 Lucilinburhuc means “little fortress”.
 The anglicized version of Lucilinburhuc is Luxembourg.

 Luxembourg is a landlocked country

-Luxembourg is a land locked country, surrounded by France, Belgium and the Netherlands, making it easy to take day trips from each of these countries.
+Luxembourg is a landlocked country, surrounded by France, Belgium, and Germany, making it easy to take day trips from each of these countries.